klsmith/flutter-pokedex/README.md

 # pokedex

-An example Flutter app using the PokeAPI.
+An example Flutter app using the PokeAPI (https://pokeapi.co/).

 ## Getting Started